jaiwanth97/PyScan/README.md

-# NetHawk - Lightweight Network Scanner
+# PyScan - Lightweight Network Scanner

-A fast and efficient network scanner built in Python for discovering hosts and scanning ports on local networks and specific IP addresses.
+A fast and efficient network scanner built in Python for discovering hosts and scanning ports on networks and specific IP addresses.

 ## Features